aota/deepfreezefest.ca/participate.md

 **Registration deadline is December 15, 2015**

 Spin us a yarn and cozy up to a lampost!
-Add to this year's theme: **Fairies and Elves and Ogres...
+Add to this year's theme: **Fairies, Elves and Ogres...
 Oh My!** and have fun while gaining exposure, as over 25,000 festival goers appreciate your work.

 1. Form a group of 1-3 artists.
 2. Email <deepfreezelamppost@gmail.com> for an application form.